dm248/dm248.github.io/posts/20201015_shellsort.md

 * $$a_1 > \{a_2, ... a_6, b_1, ... b_6, c_1, ... c_6, d_1, ... d_7\}$$,

-which means that $$a_1$$ is the largest element in the set of 25 numbers.
+i.e., $$a_1$$ is the largest element in the set of 25 numbers.
 However, that contradicts condition i) that says $$a_1 < b_4$$.
 Thus the sequence found above is unique - *every other permutation requires fewer than 162 swaps to sort using (13,4,1) shellsort*.